As an Amazon Associate I earn from qualifying purchases

 Eight Little Boxes

 Collect a small box with a lid for each child in your group (Gift boxes for jewelry work well.
-Put a layer of cotton in the bottom of each box.
+Put a layer of cotton at the bottom of each box.
 Put eight plastic novelty rings into each box and then hand out the boxes to your children.
 Let them open the boxes and count the rings inside.
 How many rings do they have?
 Does everyone have the same number?
 Have them put one ring on each finger (not thumbs) and count the rings.
 Do they still have eight?
 Now have them put two rings on each of one hand until they run out of rings.
 Count the rings again.
 Do they still have eight?
 Keep moving rings on fingers and counting after each change.

 Eight Railroad Cars